Pragma Consulting Limited

 · Where we need to perform the contractual obligations we have entered into with you or the business you are working for or with

 · Where we need to comply with a legal obligation

 · Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests

 The purposes we will collect and process your data are shown below:

-Adding it to information we or St Ives companies/affiliates already hold on you or your organisation
+· Adding it to information we or our subsidiary companies already hold on you or your organisation

 Your personal data may be shared with other companies within our Group.
 It may also be disclosed to a third party who acquires us, a member of our Group or substantially all of our assets.